wdporter/acim/src/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ::: details Expanded
 Miracles are a kind of exchange.
-²Like all expressions of love, which [expressions of love] are always miraculous in the true sense, the exchange reverses the physical laws.
+²Like all expressions of love, which [expressions of love] are always miraculous in the true sense, the exchange [of miracles] reverses the physical laws.
 ³They [miracles] bring more love both to the giver and the receiver.
 :::

 ::: details Substituted
 Miracles are a kind of exchange.
-²Like all expressions of love — expressions of love are always miraculous in the true sense — the exchange reverses the physical laws.
+²Like all expressions of love — expressions of love are always miraculous in the true sense — the exchange of miracles reverses the physical laws.
 ³Miracles bring more love both to the giver and the receiver.
 :::